Manual names, topic titles, and section headings

 Avoid terms such as "Guide" or "Manual" in the manual name, and find a descriptive verb to accompany the product in the manual name instead.
 You can also use a noun that describes the content, such as Release Notes, Scenarios, Tutorial, and API Reference.

-When you refer to a manual name in Splunk docs, format the manual name in italics.
+When you refer to a manual name in Splunk documentation, format the manual name in italics.
 See Formatting reference.

 Manual name examples